Getting out of Default through Fresh Start

 Before the Fresh Start program, consolidation and rehabilitation were the two main post-default repayment programs for federal student loan borrowers.
 These programs are still available for borrowers who do not qualify for Fresh Start and will be available for borrowers who fall into default after the Fresh Start program ends.
 Before considering these options, you should evaluate whether you are eligible to cancel your loan through available discharge and relief programs.
-You may also want to think about whether you have enough money to settle your student loan debt.
+You may also want to consider whether you have enough money to settle your student loan debt.

 As you think about rehabilitation and consolidation, try to be realistic about whether you can afford to make payments under an income-driven repayment plan, or other plans, each month.
 You want to avoid rehabilitating or consolidating your defaulted loans and then defaulting again because you are unable to meet your new obligations.

-The Department of Education has on-line information about how to get out of default.
-Beware that the Department generally favors rehabilitation over consolidation and so its collectors may try to steer you into that option.
+The Department of Education has online information about how to get out of default.
+Beware that the Department generally favors rehabilitation over consolidation, and so its collectors or default servicers may try to steer you into that option.
 Rehabilitation is a good program for many borrowers, but not for everyone.
 You should do your best to avoid pressure to select a particular option and ask questions about all of the available programs.
-You should also ask more about the collection fees the government will charge you in some cases.
+You should also ask more about what collection fees, if any, the government will charge you for each option.

-Be advised that you are entitled to get out of default through rehabilitation only once per loan.
+You are entitled to get out of default through rehabilitation only once per loan.
 There are also limits on how many times you can consolidate.
 Typically, borrowers who rehabilitate a defaulted federal student loan cannot rehabilitate a second time.
 However, borrowers with Fresh Start eligible loans who rehabilitated their defaulted loan during the payment pause can rehabilitate again if they default.

 Download and print out this worksheet to help you review your options and determine whether consolidation or rehabilitation is right for you.